 In short, relying on Wi-Fi connectivity is usually more trouble than it's worth.

 But if you understand the limitations and realities, having gear to take advantage of public Wi-Fi can actually be a valuable part of a nomad's connectivity arsenal.

-Wi-Fi may be particularly useful in places where cellular may be lacking - having the capability onboard to tap into distant public Wi-Fi sources can prove to be extremely worthwhile as a secondary source of internet.
+Wi-Fi may be particularly useful in places where cellular may be lacking and the capability to tap into distant public Wi-Fi sources can prove to be extremely worthwhile as a secondary source of internet.

 If you're a member, please log in above to access the exclusive portions of our content.